Tutorial

-A tutorial, in education, is a method of transferring knowledge and may be used as a part of a learning process.
+In education, a tutorial is a method of transferring knowledge and may be used as a part of a learning process.
 More interactive and specific than a book or a lecture, a tutorial seeks to teach by example and supply the information to complete a certain task.

 A tutorial can be taken in many forms, ranging from a set of instructions to complete a task to an interactive problem solving session (usually in academia).

 Academia

 Tutorial class

 In British academic parlance, a tutorial is a small class of one, or only a few students, in which the tutor, a lecturer, or other academic staff member, gives individual attention to the students.